Nuklai/nuklai-wallet/README.md

 sudo port install webkit2-gtk
 ```

-Then, try running `./scripts/build.sh` again
+Then, try running `wails dev` again

-If you run the command `./scripts/build.sh` in a vscode terminal and encounter the error `symbol lookup error: /snap/core20/current/lib/x86_64-linux-gnu/libpthread.so.0: undefined symbol: __libc_pthread_init, version GLIBC_PRIVATE`, you should run the command in a console.
+If you run the command `wails dev` in a vscode terminal and encounter the error `symbol lookup error: /snap/core20/current/lib/x86_64-linux-gnu/libpthread.so.0: undefined symbol: __libc_pthread_init, version GLIBC_PRIVATE`, you should run the command in a console.